-- 19. Following the Provisional Settlement, the DCLG published a consultation paper on potential reforms to the New Homes Bonus regime.
+- 22. Following the Settlement, the DCLG published a consultation paper on potential reforms to the New Homes Bonus regime.
 The technical consultation paper entitled "New Homes Bonus: Sharpening the Incentive" outlines options for change including: - Reducing the number of years for which the bonus is paid (currently 6) Government preferred option is 4 years but is considering whether to move further and reduce this to 2 or 3 years; - Withholding new in-year allocations for each year where a local authority has not produced a Local Plan; - Reducing new in-year allocations payments to individual authorities where residential development is allowed on appeal;

-- Only making payments for delivery above a baseline representing deadweight, i.e. that element of new homes built which would have been built regardless of the bonus incentive. - 20.
-The consultation period closes on 10th March 2016 and delegation has been granted to the Financial Services Manager, in consultation with the Executive Councillor for Finance and Devolution, to conclude and submit the Council's response.
-New Homes Bonus is a significant source of revenue funding and as in previous years, the allocation for 2016/17 will be used wholly to support the provision of services.
+- Only making payments for delivery above a baseline representing deadweight, i.e. that element of new homes built which would have been built regardless of the bonus incentive. - 23.
+The consultation period closes on 10th March 2016 and delegation is sought for the report author, in consultation with the Executive Councillor for Finance and Devolution, to conclude and submit the Council's response.
+New Homes Bonus is a significant source of revenue funding and as in previous years, the allocation for 2016/17 will be used wholly in support of the provision of services.